33 weeks pregnant

 Braxton Hicks in week 33

 Your baby is set to grow rapidly in the coming weeks.
 With less room to move, you’re likely to feel every roll, kick, stretch and shift.
 You might find that certain foods or drinks affect your baby’s movements too.
-Let your midwife or healthcare professional know if this causes you any concern.
+Let your midwife or healthcare professional know if this causes you any concern1.

-If you feel your abdomen becoming tight from time to time around week 33, this is a sign that your uterus is preparing for the contractions of labour.
+If you feel your abdomen becoming tight from time to time around week 33, this is a sign that your uterus is preparing for the contractions of labour2.
 Known as Braxton Hicks contractions, you may notice more and more of this tightening as your due date draws nearer.

 Quality, not quantity in your pregnancy diet

 Late in your third trimester, your baby is taking up most of the space your stomach used to occupy.
-This can lead to a decrease in appetite, and a need to eat smaller portions more often.
+This can lead to a decrease in appetite, heartburn and a need to eat smaller portions more often.

 If you don’t feel like eating large portions, try to graze on healthy snacks throughout the day and either side of your meals – this will ensure you and your baby both receive a steady supply of nutrients and energy.